lunarmodules/ldoc/docs/doc.md

         --- @fixme what about else?
     end

-Although not currently rendered by the template as HTML, they can be extracted by the `--tags` flag, which is given a comma-separated list of tags to list.
+Although not currently rendered by the template as HTML, they can be extracted by the `--tags` command, which is given a comma-separated list of tags to list.

     @plain
     D:\dev\lua\LDoc\tests> ldoc --tags todo,fixme annot1.lua